tcarvi/twebstream/README.md

-binVideoCreator
+# twebstream
 ===============

-binVideoCreator is a software that creates videos which can be easily streamed thorough internet.
+Create videos which can be easily streamed thorough www